jxcore/jxcore/docs/plain/jxcore-store.markdown

 ## jxcore.store

-When used in multithreading, every subthread has it’s own `jxcore.store` object.
+When used in multi-threading, every subthread has it’s own `jxcore.store` object.
 It can be considered as a static global per store context, which means, that threads cannot share the same `jxcore.store` among themselves.
 But all of the tasks running inside a particular thread have shared access to it.